faizbyp/barebone-wpblog-theme/README.md

 # Barebone Wordpress Theme

-Made your own fully-customizable Wordpress theme from scratch with PHP and Bootstrap 5 CS framework
+Made your own fully-customizable Wordpress theme from scratch with PHP and Bootstrap 5 CSS framework

 ## Setup